 According to Mitch Johnson, Senior Technical Director at General Plastics, potential cure inhibition traditionally hinders the use of foam for tooling.
 This is mainly because of thermal conductivity problems instead of surface chemistry.
 Superior quality composite components can be produced by an appropriately designed cure cycle with foam tooling.

-Until recently, the low glass transition temperature of most urethane foam formulations limited their use with prepregs to temperatures below 120°C. However, the advent of high-temperature carbon fiber composites and resins increased demand for polyurethane foams capable of operating at elevated process temperatures.
+Until recently, the low glass transition temperature of most urethane foam formulations limited their use with prepregs to temperatures below 120°C. However, the advent of high-temperature carbon fiber composites and resins increased the demand for polyurethane foams capable of operating at elevated process temperatures.
 This requirement has now been fulfilled, thanks to technological advances.

 General Plastics’ LAST-A-FOAM® FR-4700 High-Temperature Tooling Board Series